 There are many interesting places to see in Kuala Lumpur and its surrounding areas.
 Public transportation here is very convenient - there are plenty of taxis and buses in the city area.
 The train system provides a fast and efficient means of transportation for commuters.
 The KL train system includes the Monorail, Light Rail Transport (LRT), Express Rail Link (ERL), Mass Rapid Transit (MRT) and KLIA Ekspres.

 Map of Kuala Lumpur

 These are the best places to see in Kuala Lumpur, and also top places of interest in Malaysia.

 1. Petronas Twin Towers

 Situated in the heart of the city where large corporate organisations conduct their businesses, the Petronas Twin Towers are known locally as Rocket Twin Towers and Jagung Kembar (meaning Twin Corns).
 The towers stand at 88 storeys high and have made big impressions on the city's skyline since their existence about two decades ago.
 The two towers are connected by a double storey Skybridge on the 41st and 42nd floors.

 2. Suria KLCC

 The Suria KLCC Shopping Complex lies at the feet of the Petronas Towers.
 (KLCC stands for Kuala Lumpur City Centre).
 It is one of the largest shopping malls in Malaysia, with many luxury shops, boutiques and food courts.
-The attractions in this six-storey complex include the Petronas Philharmonic Hall, Petrosains Science Centre, Petronas Art Gallery and the Aquaria Oceanarium.
+The attractions in this six-storey complex include the Petronas Philharmonic Hall, Petrosains Science Discovery Centre, Petronas Art Gallery and the Aquaria Oceanarium.

 Hop off at KLCC train station to get here (obvious!).